yodadaenerys/zoomShare/recipes/sourdough discard pizza dough/sdpd - steps.rst

-let rise, covered, until doubled. can use 200 g dough per pizza. let sit for 30 minutes so gluten can relax. avoid using a rolling pin.
+let rise, covered, until doubled. can use 200 g dough per pizza. let sit for 30 minutes so gluten can relax. avoid using a rolling pin. stretch and shape by hand.